ipfs/ipfs/README.md

 #### Why the name IPFS?

 The original name was GFS, whose acronym stood for the Global File System and which seemed more accurate than GitFS.
-But that exact name wass already [taken](http://en.wikipedia.org/wiki/GFS2).
+But that exact name was already [taken](http://en.wikipedia.org/wiki/GFS2).
 So I switched Global for Galactic, in an homage to Licklider's [Intergalactic Computer Network](http://en.wikipedia.org/wiki/Intergalactic_Computer_Network), and because peer-to-peer systems look like galaxies to me.
 But GFS caused confusion with yet another [GFS](http://en.wikipedia.org/wiki/Google_File_System), even though that one is not even open source.

 By popular demand (there were votes and a pronouncement of "GFS is dead.
 Long live IPFS!" and everything), I switched it to IPFS - InterPlanetary File System, which has several nice properties: